Use of PXProjection: To Display Multiple DAC Data on a Tab

 System Preparation

-Make sure that you have configured your instance as described in Test Instance for Customization: To Deploy an Instance for Developing Inquiry Forms.
+Make sure that you have configured your instance as described in Test Instance for Customization: To Deploy an Instance with a Custom Form that Implements a Workflow.
 Make sure that the Repair Work Orders (RS301000) form has been defined and the following elements are available:

 • RSSVWorkOrderEntry graph